manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 ### 2.9 Summary

 ## 3 Finite Markov Decision Processes (RL problems in terms of optimal control of Markov decision processes)
+* The general problem formulation that is—**finite markov decision processes**—and its main ideas including Bellman equations and value functions.
+*
 ### 3.1 The Agent–Environment Interface
 ###  3.2 Goals and Rewards
 ### 3.3 Returns